jgrebol/ESIpy/README.md

 # ESIpy
 The ESIpy program is aimed at the calculation of population analysis and aromaticity indicators from different Hilbert-space partitions using the PySCF module.
 The program supports both restricted and unrestricted calculations for single-determinant wave functions.
 The atomic partitions supported by the program are Mulliken, Löwdin, meta-Löwdin, Natural Atomic Orbitals (NAO), and Intrinsic Atomic Orbitals (IAO).
 The ESIpy repository contains the esi.py main code as well as several example scripts.

+## Citation

+All the calculations performed for the creation and implementation of this program have been conducted in the following scientific paper:

+**Joan Grèbol-Tomàs, Eduard Matito, Pedro Salvador, Chem.
+Eur.
+J. 2024, e202401282.**

+Please if you are publishing the results obtained from ESIpy remember to cite the program.

 ## Theoretical background

 ### Hilbert-space partitioning